 University Hospital Showcase ProjectUW Health saw an opportunity to curb University Hospital’s energy intensity through retro-commissioning after a successful 2012 project on their largest outpatient clinic yielded a 1-year payback.

 Developing an Energy Management Policy through Public-Private Partnership Solutions at a GlanceLegacy Health enrolled in Energy Trust of Oregon’s commercial Strategic Energy Management (SEM) Initiative for assistance in establishing a culture around energy savings at its facilities.

 Continuous Energy Oversight Saves $400,000 Annually at Hackensack Meridian Health Hackensack University Medical Center Solutions at a GlanceHackensack University Medical Center uses continuous energy monitoring with predictive analysis to save $400,000 annually.

 An ENERGY STAR resource to help healthcare industry members lower their operating costs and reinvest savings in patient care.

 ASHE Sustainability Roadmap for Hospitals – A Guide to Achieving Your Sustainability Goals

 Developed by the American Society for Healthcare Engineering (ASHE), the Association for the Healthcare Environment (AHE), and the Association for Healthcare Resource & Materials Management (AHRMM) to address challenges to integrating sustainable practices into the healthcare environment.
-Offers resources on Getting Leadership Support.
+Offers resources on Developing a Water Management Plan and Getting Leadership Support.